 Whatever you choose to serve, remember to enjoy your time at the table.

-No matter the size of your table, the length of your guest list, or the abundance of food on your menu, the best times of the Christmas season are spent together with those we love.
+No matter the size of your table, the length of your guest list, or the abundance of food on your menu, we spend the best times of the Christmas season together with those we love.